Pollinator Conservation Resources – Mid-Atlantic Region

 For locally native wildflower seed to use in pollinator habitat restoration projects (including USDA-administered farm conservation programs), please see our Pollinator Conservation Seed Mixes.
 Xerces-approved seed mixes are free of systemic insecticides and developed using local eco-type seed by independent native plant nurseries for native plant restoration efforts.

-Mid-Atlantic Plants for Native Bees (Xerces Society: fact sheet)
+Mid-Atlantic Pollinator Plant List (Xerces Society: fact sheet)

 Pollinator Conservation Seed Mix Calculator (Xerces Society: calculator)

 Develop your own pollinator conservation seed mix using this seed rate calculator.